i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 - Not allowed in NS or NSR.
 Only included in Existing Session mnessages

-- tagsetid is known to receiver, TBD to remove

-- Delivery Instructions unused, TBD to remove

-- Interaction with next key TBD

-- When the delivery instructions contains the hash of the destination, and the session is not previously bound, this binds the session to the destination.

-- After a session is bound, any subsequent destination delivery instructions must contain the same hash as previously, or this is an error.

 - See ACK section above for more information.

 Issues
 ``````

-- Java router must have the actual signing private key, not a dummy,
-  see new I2CP Create LeaseSet2 Message in proposal 123.

-- For easier processing, LS clove should precede Garlic clove in the message.

-- Is the next public key the right thing to sign?

-- Use alice's static pubkey instead?